AmbireTech/adex-protocol/README.md

 #### Campaigns

 Ad campaigns are traditionally defined as "coordinated series of linked advertisements with a single idea or theme".
-In AdEx, they further represent a intent to spend a certain budget towards spreading those advertisements.
+In AdEx, they further represent a intent to spend a certain budget towards spreading those advertisements: essentially, a big piece of demand.

 Campaigns are created with a total budget (e.g. 5000 DAI) and a specification of the desired result: e.g. purchase as many impressions as possible for this ad, with a maximum allowed price per impression and targeting information.

+The cryptocurrencies that can be used for a campaign depend on what [Core](#core) is used and what it supports: e.g. the Ethereum implementation supports all ERC20 tokens.

 In the AdEx protocol, one campaign always maps to one payment channel called **OUTPACE**.